 • After the 30 minutes is up, the pecans should be almost all crystallized-looking (see photos for a better idea of what this means.)
 Basically, the sugar will lighten up and get nice and crunchy.

-• Let the pecans cool, then either serve them immediately or move them to an air-tight container for storage.
+• Let the pecans cool on the baking sheet.
+They will harden up and the sugar will create a nice shell on the outside.
+Then, either serve them immediately or move them to an air-tight container for storage.

 a zoomed in image of a tray of candied pecans.